-Mappings enable wiring of controllers or filters to site relative URL pattern or content matches
+Mappings enable the wiring of controllers or filters to site relative URL patterns, content matches, or specific service requests.

 Mappings are executed at the very beginning of the site engine, and before the content rendering starts.
 Since mappings support both controllers and filters, the use cases are vast.
 Controllers will typically take over and handle the full request, while filters may process the request both at request and response level.

 Use cases: * Map a controller to a specific URL pattern i.e. /mypath * Map a controller to a specifc set of content through content matches, i.e. only apply to the

 portal:fragment content type * Map a filter to parts of or the entire site structure

 <site> <mappings> <mapping controller="/site/foobar/api.js" order="10"> (1) (2) <pattern>/api/v\d+/.*</pattern> (3) </mapping> <mapping controller="/site/pages/default/default.js"> <match>type:'portal:fragment'</match> (4) </mapping> <mapping filter="/site/foobar/filter.js" order="10"> (5) <pattern invert="true">/dont-match-me/.*</pattern> </mapping> <mapping filter="/site/services/image.js"> (6) <service>image</pattern> </mapping> </mappings> <form/> </site>

 |1||@controller defines the path to a standard HTTP controller|

 |2||@order defines the Execution order across apps.
 Default is